-- Clearly describe possible exemptions or accommodations in the mask wearing policy and provide training for employees who are most likely to come into contact with people unable to comply with the mask wearing policy.
-This will ensure that employees fully understand the limits of a mandatory mask policy in relation to their organization's human rights responsibilities and the need to accommodate in some situations - Implement policies that focus on education, rather than just enforcement - Visibly display mask wearing policies, including exemptions and accommodations, throughout the work space, common housing areas or service locations so that people who are unable to wear masks are not harassed by other employees, tenants or service users - Provide free masks for those who do not have access to masks some accommodations to be inordinately expensive.
-Duty bearers can claim undue hardship as the reason why certain policies or practices need to stay in place, even though they may have a negative effect on the people they serve.
-Duty bearers will need to provide "sufficient and objective" evidence to prove undue hardship in the context of defending a human rights complaint.
+- clearly describe possible exemptions or accommodations in the mask wearing policy and provide training for employees who are most likely to come into contact with people unable to comply with the mask wearing policy.
+This will ensure that employees fully understand the limits of a mandatory mask policy in relation to their organization's human rights responsibilities and the need to accommodate in some situations - implement policies that focus on education, rather than just enforcement - visibly display mask wearing policies, including exemptions and accommodations, throughout the work space, common housing areas or service locations so that people who are unable to wear masks are not harassed by other employees, tenants or service users - provide free masks for those who do not have access to masks or clients.

-There are limits to how far duty bearers have to go to accommodate the needs of employees, tenants or clients.
 Duty bearers should take every step possible to address the needs of people who require accommodation, unless taking those steps would amount to "undue hardship" for the duty bearer.

+There are limits to how far duty bearers have to go to accommodate the needs of employees, tenants